This service provides three options to map a model to the MNXref namespace

 - all - uses identifiers, descriptions and notes for the mapping (which is slightly more risky

-- the special identifiers: BIOMASS, UNK_COMP and BOUNDARY
+- the special identifiers: BIOMASS, MNXDX and BOUNDARY

 - the identifiers describing chemical compounds, i.e. metabolites with the prefix MNXM (e.g. MNXM10)

 - the identifiers describing cellular compartments with the prefix MNXC (e.g. MNXC3); and with the prefix MNXD for the generic compartments

 - the identifiers of the form database:entry are mapped to the MNXref namespace if possible, e.g. CHEBI:15422.
 Note that this feature is not supported for SBML model